CLI Tests

 make test

-In order to run a single test, each test file can be run using the *.cli-test target:
+In order to perform a single test, each script can be run using the *.cli-test target:

 make keithley2410.cli-test